scouten/ericscouten.travel/content/2023/12-27+vancouver-island/03-to-the-top/index.md

 bounds = {sw = [49.322, -127.501], ne = [50.721, -124.317]}
 cover = "es-4624-009"
 cover_cdn_key = "img/v1/2023/12/es-4624-009"
+cover_alt = "Sailboats and small vessels moored on calm gray water beneath an overcast sky, with a low bank of fog draped over a distant forested shoreline.
+Weathered wooden pilings poke up from the still water in the foreground."
 +++

 Today I drove as far as you can to the north of Vancouver Island.
 I'm staying tonight and tomorrow night in Port Hardy, a small tourist and fishing village at the end of British Columbia's Highway 19.